Updated: March 24, 2021

 IFundWomen, a crowdfunding platform, is giving microgrants to women-run businesses, issued on a rolling basis.
 Register with the site and click “start a campaign” to be considered for a relief grant.

 GoFundMe.org is providing $500 matching micro-grants to qualifying small businesses negatively impacted by the COVID-19 pandemic.
 If a small business raises $500 on their GoFundMe and meets eligibility criteria, they may be considered to receive a matching grant.

-Hello Alice Grant & Mentorship will provide a $10,000 business grant and a private half-day virtual session with an expert mentor to grow your business.
+Hello Alice Grant & Mentorship will provide a $10,000 business grant and a half-day virtual session with a mentor to grow your business.